kiwicom/mobile/docs/ios/deploy.md

 ## Deploy automatically

-Every merge to `master` branch will provide a new release and upload the `.framework` into github releases.
+Every merge to `master` branch provides a new release and upload the `.framework` into github releases.

 To check current releases [click here](https://github.com/kiwicom/mobile/releases)

-If we want to trigger it manually, we can do so from the root of this repo:
+If you want to trigger it manually, you can do so from the root of this repo:

 ```bash
 yarn release-ios